 Paul Bunyan State Trail

-The 115-mile, paved Paul Bunyan Trail is Minnesota’s and the country’s longest paved rail trail.
+The 115-mile, paved Paul Bunyan Trail is Minnesota’s longest paved rail trail.
 It has been inducted into the Rails to Trails Conservancy’s Hall of Fame, as a “Signature Minnesota Destination”.
 The trail’s namesake, Paul Bunyan, is a reminder of the rich forest lands that supported a robust timber industry and are ever present on your ride through the pines and you’ll see many incarnations of Paul Bunyan and his sidekick, Babe the Blue Ox, in towns along this one-of-a-kind trail.
 Read more …

 Read more here: